 But I never wanted to admit that, because it’s not as popular as farmhouse/shabby chic/french country decor.
 I was a freak amongst the home bloggers and I knew it.
 (Also, the lack of blonde hair and my visible tattoos are a little off-putting to them) So I would hide that part and speak in vagueries.

-There it was, my USP.
+There it was, my Unique Selling Proposition.
 I knew if I want to succeed, I’m going to have to go to full-in on my different aesthetic…

 Wait, let me stop for a second to clarify: For the record, I know Industrial Decor isn’t something I’ve invented, I don’t mean it that way.
 I mean in terms of popular blogs and social media accounts, Fixer Upper-style has been the shiplapped wall I’ve had to bang up against.